- Loved Music, Sports, Video Games & time with friends

 - They both can cause the body to stop producing tears resulting in many eye issues

 - They both cause respiratory complications from the over production of mucus in the sinuses and lungs.

 - Always have smoke alarms throughout your house

-- Have an escape plan and routinely go over it with you’re family
+- Have an escape plan and routinely go over it with your family

-- Teach fire safety to you’re kids including not to play with matches or lighters
+- Teach fire safety to your kids including not to play with matches or lighters

 - Stuff happens and sometimes life is hard